 (c) notices required by subsection (4) have been given or the application is in accordance with an order under subsection (6).

-(2) The Court may request from the Director-General a written report in relation to the proposed adoption.
+(2) The Court may request from the CEO a written report in relation to the proposed adoption.

-(3) On receipt of a request under subsection (2), the Director-General is to appoint a person who the Director-General thinks is suitably qualified, to prepare the report.
+(3) On receipt of a request under subsection (2), the CEO is to appoint a person who the CEO thinks is suitably qualified, to prepare the report.

 (4) A person is not to file an application for an adoption order in relation to an adult unless at least 30 days before the application is filed, the person gives notice of the intention to file the application to each of the prospective adoptee’s birth parents in a written notice delivered personally or by registered post to the respective birth parent’s last known address.